Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Multiwavelength time-dependent radiation model

 \subsubsection{Particle acceleration in the shocked medium}

 In each layer, non-thermal electrons receive the energy $E_e = \epsilon_\mathrm{e} E_\mathrm{diss}$, whereas the magnetic field is supplied by a fraction $\epsilon_\mathrm{B}$ of the internal energy.
-For the radiation modeling we assume that no baryons are accelerated.
+For the radiation modelling we assume that no baryons are accelerated.

 As a pre-set assumption we impose $\epsilon_\mathrm{e} = 1/3 $ in all collisions and GRBs (as suggested for relativistic shocks).